I’ve tested Zillexit across dozens of configurations to figure out why it slows down.

 Your Zillexit database gets messy over time.
 Deleted files leave traces.
 Indexes get fragmented.

 Run this monthly.
-Open your terminal and execute the cleanup command (it’s in the maintenance menu).
-Takes about five minutes and you’ll see faster search results right away.
+Open your terminal, hit the maintenance menu, and execute the cleanup command.
+Five minutes tops.
+You’ll notice faster search results immediately.

 Then reindex.
 This rebuilds your database structure so queries run faster.